blockfreight/go-bftx/README.md

 ## Installation

-### Blockfreight
+### BFT-Node
-Install blockfreight through
+Install BFT-Node through
 ```
-$ cd $GOPATH/src/github.com/blockfreight/blockfreight-alpha/blockfreight/cmd/blockfreight
+$ cd $GOPATH/src/github.com/blockfreight/blockfreight-alpha/blockfreight/cmd/bftnode
 $ go install
 ```

-Then, you can execute `blockfreight`.
-That app will start a server that is going to wait for requests from the `bft-cli`.
+Then, you can execute `bftnode`.
+That app will start a server that is going to wait for requests from the `bftx`.
 ```
-$ blockfreight
+$ bftnode
 ```

-### BFT-Cli
+### BFTX
-Install bft-cli through
+Install BFTX through
 ```
-$ cd $GOPATH/src/github.com/blockfreight/blockfreight-alpha/blockfreight/cmd/bft-cli
+$ cd $GOPATH/src/github.com/blockfreight/blockfreight-alpha/blockfreight/cmd/bftx
 $ go install
 ```

-After that step, you can execute `bft-cli`.
+After that step, you can execute `bftx`.
 If you need some extra information, just add `help` after.
 ```
-$ bft-cli help
+$ bftx help
 ```

-If you have any issue about installation, pleas let us know about it sending an email to [support@blockfreight.com](mailto:support@blockfreight.com)
+If you have any issue about installation, please let us know about that sending us an email to [support@blockfreight.com](mailto:support@blockfreight.com)